 Taurus meanwhile certainly does avoid the fifth, but I might add it avoids it kinda awkwardly.
 More importantly, Taurus diverges significantly from Stairway at this, for Stairway, signature moment!
 Why bring it up?!

 Musicology geeky explanation thing coming now… Taurus makes its way down to F, a subdominant function, and then doubles down on the “subdominant-ness” moving down to D, going considerably out of its way to employ an ethereally vague, not quite plagal but certainly NON-dominant to tonic cadence.

 Stairway doesn’t employ the most dominant note available, but chooses a very similar substitute for it, and as I said, you wouldn’t even notice if I switched them out.
 It’s a dominant to tonic cadence.

 Look for this too… At some point Page evidently admitted that “Chim Chim Cheree” from Mary Poppins contains similarities with Stairway, which it certainly does, but he couldn’t quite manage to see where Taurus is also similar.

 While reading this you might pause to ask, “But did you not say you agreed with the verdict?”
 I did.
 And that’s the point.
 Yes, they sound similar.
 (I don’t blame Page for not readily agreeing; I’m merely entertained by it.)
 But no, it’s still not infringement.
-And that’s why forensic musicology is interesting.
-For further explanation on how Stairway To Heaven can sound so much like Taurus, which it does, but not constitute infringement, which it does not, check out this other post.
+The concepts are distinct.